 During the second half of the nineteenth century, a large complex of buildings designed by François P. Giraud was added to the original two-story convent and its three outbuildings.
 In 1910 a large new academy building, very different in appearance from the original grey stone buildings, was constructed.
 The growth of downtown San Antonio finally necessitated a change of location for the school, and in 1961 the first of the new buildings for Ursuline Academy rose on Vance Jackson Road.
 The present Ursuline Academy complex at that location was completed in 1979.
 The old Ursuline buildings on Augusta, with the exception of the 1910 academy building, which was destroyed by fire in 1967, were purchased by the Southwest Craft Center and have been carefully preserved.
 In 1969 they were placed on the National Register of Historic Places.
 Visitors today can admire the old pisé-work buildings and the later additions of native hand-chiseled stone, a fine example of the mid-nineteenth-century Gothic Revival style.
 A second boarding and day school in the Prospect Hill area at Commerce and Houston was operated by the Ursulines from 1898 until about 1919.
 Until 1946 the sisters also staffed Sacred Heart Parish School on immediately adjacent grounds.
 In 1906–07 the Prospect Hill buildings also housed the administrative staff and the novices for the Ursuline houses of the Midwest Province.
 The infirmary for these houses occupied a part of the Vance Jackson complex from 1972 until 1984.
 On Augusta Street the Ursulines offered hospitality to various religious congregations of women as they established their own institutions: the Sisters of Charity of the Incarnate Word in 1869, the Carmelites in 1914, the Presentation Sisters in 1952.
 During the Mexican Revolution the convent was a refuge for bishops, priests, and nuns fleeing persecution.
 The community fed dozens of men daily during the Great Depression of the 1930s; during World War II it provided day care for preschool age children whose mothers were obliged to work.

-Ursuline Academy, still a private school funded principally by tuition, is fully accredited by the Texas Education Agency and the Southern Association of Colleges and Secondary Schools.
-The student body no longer includes boarders and has had a varied make-up in its 135 years of existence, both in numbers and in social background.
-The school is still owned by the Ursulines, but its management and policy-making are in the hands of a board.
+Ursuline Academy, which funded its operating budget principally through tuition income, was fully accredited by the Texas Education Agency and the Southern Association of Colleges and Secondary Schools.
 The San Antonio River flood of 1921 swept away many community records, but the Ursuline archives include much material relative to the school: a large collection of photographs; the community annals and school records; and a collection of books, brochures, pamphlets, and newspaper clippings dealing with the history of the San Antonio Ursuline Academy.
 In the early 1990s, reduced enrollment caused severe budget strains and the academy held the final classes in May of 1992.

 John C. Garner, Jr., Old San Antonio Ursuline Academy (San Antonio?: Bexar County Architecture Survey, n.d).
 Houston Chronicle Magazine, September 27, 1959.
 S. M. Johnston, Builders by the Sea: History of the Ursuline Community of Galveston, Texas (New York: Exposition, 1971).
 Sister Alice Lacey, O.S.U., A Walk Through Old Ursuline into the Future (San Antonio: Anderson, 1986).
 Catherine McDowell, ed., Letters from the Ursuline (San Antonio: Trinity University Press, 1977).
 Sister Ignatius Miller, O.S.U., Ursulines of the Central Province (Crystal City, Missouri: Ursuline Provincialate, 1983).
 Pierre F. Parisot and C. J. Smith, History of the Catholic Church in the Diocese of San Antonio (San Antonio: Carrico and Bowen, 1897).
 San Antonio Express-News, September 3, 1992.
 San Antonio Light, May 30, 1992.
 James Wright Steely, comp., A Catalog of Texas Properties in the National Register of Historic Places (Austin: Texas Historical Commission, 1984).
 Ursuline Archives, Ursuline Convent, San Antonio.